gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-07-12-an-infuriating-goodbye-to-photoshop.md

 ![An email with the following text: Your Adobe security profile has changed.
 Hi Gavin, Recently, you made changes to your Adobe security profile. --blank space-- How will this affect you: --blank space--.
 Don't recognize this activity?
 Contact us immediately.
 Adobe](https://anderegg.s3.amazonaws.com/photoshop/adobe-email.png)

-There's nothing hidden here, this is the full contents of the message.
+There's nothing hidden here.
+That's the whole message.

 At this point, though, I was actually able to start the cancellation process.
 The first screen of the cancellation flow looked like this: